shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 **Example Output:**
 - Segmentation mask: A 3D array of dimensions `(depth, height, width)` with integer values representing class labels.

-Below is a sample input MRI slice and the corresponding segmentation output.
+Below is a sample input MRI slice and mask, with the corresponding segmentation output.

 ![Output Image](./Content/prediction2.png)